CivicActions/guidebook/company-policies/timesheets.md

 -   Log your time in Unanet accurately.
 If you spend 6 hours on a project and 2 hours on internal work, ensure the time is logged correctly in each of the Unanet entries.

 -   If you need to split time between charge codes, 0.25 is acceptable.
 All time entry is to the nearest quarter (0.25).

--   You can only pre-fill your timesheet under the [condition explained in the Timekeeping Policy](https://docs.google.com/document/d/1UuQcd_T7d9qr_waZgUWzZCP8zV0_ujpAxBechiz1lJQ/edit?usp=sharing)  (Timekeeping requirements).

 Many team members at CivicActions are disciplined in keeping track of their hours, or are able to work in structured blocks that allow them to easily record their time at the end of each day.
 If you are unsure, you can [check your Gmail](https://mail.google.com/mail/u/0/#sent), [review your Google Drive](https://drive.google.com/drive/u/0/recent), [check Zoom meetings](https://zoom.us/meeting#/previous), search Slack messages (example: on:Monday from:me), or look at the GitHub overview when you log in.